 business day a day on which banks are open for business in Sydney, but does not include any Saturday, Sunday or public holiday.

-card means any debit card (physical or digital), contactless device or other device (including a smart phone) for use on your account and includes such a card or device issued to an additional cardholder.
+card means any credit card, contactless device or other device (including a smart phone) for use on your account and includes such a card or device issued to an additional cardholder.

 cardholder you and any additional cardholder.